In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Annihilation rate of the dark matter minispikes

-0.1cm Because of annihilations, the density profile $\rho(\tilde{r})$ departs from the distribution resulting from the sole collapse of DM onto PBHs.
-The latter has been calculated by many authors~\cite{Eroshenko2016,AdamekEtAl2019,CarrEtAl2021a,BoudaudEtAl2021}, and section~\ref{sec:DM_profiles} is devoted to the presentation of a tractable approximation.
-But as soon as DM self-annihilates inside minispikes, the density profiles of these structures are eroded and their densest regions can be significantly depleted.
-The actual process is complicated to model and should, in principle, be included in the overall dynamical evolution of the spike and regulate the high density accumulated during the radiation era.
-This formally leads to a non-linear equation, as we shortly discuss below.
+0.1cm The actual process is complicated to model and should, in principle, be included in the overall dynamical evolution of the spike and regulate the high density accumulated during the radiation era.
+This formally leads to a non-linear equation.
 Particles that were initially injected on a given trajectory annihilate as they move across the innermost regions.
 The larger the density, the stronger the annihilation.
 We expect their population to be depleted as time goes on.
 The contribution of each elliptical orbit to the overall DM distribution decreases, and so does the DM density.
 This leads in turn to a non-trivial variation of the rate of annihilation.
 To summarize, the DM density and its rate of destuction are entangled through a complex interplay between all orbits.
 Note also that the annihilation of DM starts in principle as soon as minispikes form at kinetic decoupling.
 A complete treatment of this destruction mechanism is beyond the scope of this paper.
 It requires a dedicated analysis taking into account the specificities of DM collapse onto PBHs during the radiation era.
 We note that the existence of an annihilation plateau has been discussed in~\cite{Vasiliev:2007vh,Shapiro:2016ypb}, although in a quite different context.